Alfresco/acs-deployment/docs/helm/upgrades.md

 used which is exactly one would be expect to do when configuring cross-origin protections.
 This is now possible as we introduce the newer `known_urls` value.
-This value can be iether passed to sshare or repo directly or set in the global context.
+This value can be either passed to share or repo directly or set in the global context.
 Being able to use either the subchart or the global context Allows for conveniently set this parameter at once for all subcharts or on the contrary use different values different subcharts if they do not trust the same domains/URLs.

-global setting:
+Global setting:

 ```yaml
 global: